Updated: Sep 19, 2022

 What "Shaman" Means to Me

-I am a spirit-taught shaman.
+I come from a First People, but our shamanic lineage was broken and lost during the Inquisition.
+I have not studied at any of the big schools of shamanism.
+While I did train with a lineage shaman at one point, I am mostly a spirit-taught shaman.
 In my practice, I walk the three worlds in a way that is unique to me, by weaving together elements that resonate with my physical body and ancestors, harmonize with the nature spirits native to whatever place I'm in at the moment, align with the teachings of my helpers in the spirit world, and honor the experience of my soul over its many lifetimes here on Earth and elsewhere.
 I then place these elements in service of the person that needs assistance, incorporating to the best of my ability the beliefs, traditions, and values of the person I'm sitting with and her/his team of spirit helpers.
 In the modern, multicultural urban environment in which I live and work, this is the only way to practice that makes sense to me.

 But Let's Talk About that Word

-The native lineage for my Amaya incarnation, my DNA for this lifetime, is from Western Europe: Celtic and Basque.
+The native lineage for my Amaya incarnation, my DNA for this lifetime, is from Western Europe: mostly Basque, with some Celtic thrown in the mix for a little extra spiciness.
 As such, I suppose I could call myself a witch or a sorgina, but no one would understand what I do based on just the word alone.
 In my mind, as someone who has to translate things that are beyond words into words all the time, the purpose of words is to communicate ideas as efficiently, clearly, and completely as possible.
 I call myself a shaman for the simple reason that the people around me know what it means, mostly.
 (Have you ever heard of a sorgina?
 Didn't think so.)

 As I sat down to write this post, I decided to go online to see what others have written about it.
-The first article I clicked on explained it so well that I'm just going to reproduce it here, with an emphatic, "Me too!" and "Amen!".
-This was written by Mikki Baloy (all emphasis is her own), and can be found on her website, www.ShamanMikki.com, here.
+This is a complicated topic, and I wanted to refine my ideas by considering others' points of view.
+The first article I clicked on explained my feeling on the matter so well that I have reproduced the whole of it here, with an emphatic, "Me too!" and "Amen!".

 There is a lot of conversation in certain circles about the use of the word shaman by non-indigenous people, or by anyone at all, really.
 I used to avoid using it altogether, but as you can see by my domain name, I’ve changed my mind.
 I’ve been very deliberate about this choice, despite being warned more than once that “there are some people out there who would rip you a new one for it.”
 (That is a direct quote, by the way.)